Oh Dear

 Tell us what's expected, we'll alert on deviations

-Specify which ports SHOULD be open.
+Specify which ports should be open.
 For a web server, that's typically port 80 (HTTP) and 443 (HTTPS).
 For an email server, add 25, 587, and 993.
-We automatically detect your web ports and start monitoring them.
+That's all you need to configure.

 Smart defaults for common scenarios.
 We know which ports are security-sensitive and suggest them for monitoring.
 Start with our recommendations, then customize based on your specific infrastructure needs.